NEWS & EVENTS with JAWA Off Road Campers

 Australian Off Road Caravan interior - dinette and kitchen

-• Caravan vs. camper: The main difference is the size, the way indoor space is utilised and the terrain they would usually have the capability of travelling.
-A caravan is usually larger (wider and longer) with kitchen, dining/living space and often a bathroom inside and is usually more of an on-road vehicle.
-A camper is more compact and designed for outdoor living and is ideal for off-road adventures.
+• Caravan vs. camper: The main difference is the size, the way indoor space is utilised, and terrain-handling capabilities.
+A caravan is typically larger (wider and longer) with a kitchen, dining/living space and in some cases, an internal ensuite.
+They are best suited to on-road use.
+A camper is more compact and is designed for outdoor living and off-road adventures.
 Hybrids give you the best of both worlds.

-• Dinette: a small dining area in the caravan that usually includes a table and seating and can sometimes be converted into a bed.
+• Dinette: A small dining area in the caravan with a table and bench seating.
+In some cases, the dinette can be converted into a bed.

 • Electric hook-up (EHU): The EHU is a way to connect your caravan to the mains electricity supply at a campsite for power.
-While most caravan parks and campsites have 10AMP plugs suitable for your usual outdoor extension leads some require a 15AMP cord, which has a larger Earth pin.
-When you adventure in a JAWA off road camper or hybrid you do not need to worry about EHU – you are solar powered all the way as standard.
+While most caravan parks and campsites have 10AMP plugs suitable for your usual outdoor extension leads, some require a 15AMP cord, which has a larger earth pin.
+When you adventure in a JAWA off road camper, you don’t need to worry about EHU – you’re solar powered all the way as standard.

 Australian off road hybrid camper, view of the off road caravan coupling